gitter-badger/CLOUD-ATLAS/README.md

 We recommend Digitalocean's STRAPI Basic Droplet: 2 CPU, 2 GB RAM, 2 Terabyte traffic included (est. 2 billion API requests) for 10$ a month.
 Another Terabyte comes for another cheap 10$. (est. 1 billion API requests)

+If you need more power, there is a Linux VServer with insane 10 CPU, 48 GB RAM, 800 GB SSD, unlimited traffic for 20€ a month at [Strato](https://www.strato.de/server/linux-vserver/)

 From there, if you are growing bigger and bigger, your one and only task is "only" scaling your API server.

 That's it.
-This will only become an issue again when your business is so big that you actually have the funds to solve the problem.
+API scaling will become an issue when your business is so big that you actually have the funds to solve the problem.
 All the other stuff, thats usually connected with running an app or even a platform, is done.

 You can focus on design and code and nothing else. (...and API server scaling...)